All Episodes

 That's where you ought to take this.

-Blame Bush for Clinton and Hillary and their behind the scenes dealing on the port deal.
+Blame Bush for Clinton and Hillary, and they're behind the scenes dealing on the port deal.

 Thank you, and welcome back, folks.

-I am America's anchorman, America's truth detector, the doctor of democracy, play-by-play man of the news, all combined as one harmless, lovable little fuzzball.
+I am America's anchorman, America's truth detector, the doctor of democracy, play-by-play band of the news, all combined as one harmless, lovable little fuzzball.

-Another story here that has an ancillary relationship to the uh to the port deal.
+Another story here that has an ancillary relationship to the port deal.

 The Bush administration has decided to push ahead with a proposal to ease limits on foreign investments in U.S. airlines, despite some congressional pressure to slow down the plan or withdraw it.